gridsome/gridsome.org/docs/pages-api.md

 ### Create pages from external APIs

-We use `createManagedPages` in this example because we doesn't need the pages to be re-created on changes.
+We use `createManagedPages` in this example because we don't need the pages to be re-created on changes.
 The template also uses the context for rendering data instead of GraphQL results.

 ```js
 //gridsome.server.js